Joon1221/kj-server-benchmark/README.md

 ```

 ### Step 4: Update Header and Library Search Paths (Optional)
-*Note* If all the steps above are done exactly as stated, with all api
+*If all the steps above are done exactly as stated, with all api
 downloaded to the same version, this step can be skipped.
 The steps will be
-separated for each library.
+separated for each library.*

 - Openssl
 	- Locate and open 2019_summer_project_client.xcodeproj.
 It should be